Shkodran Mustafi: International career

 Eligible to represent Germany, North Macedonia and Albania, Mustafi played for his country of birth at youth level; with the under-17 team he won the 2009 UEFA European Under-17 Championship.

-Joachim Löw called up Mustafi to the German national squad for a friendly match against Chile in February 2014, he made his full international debut in a friendly match against Poland, playing the full 90 minutes of a goalless draw at the Volksparkstadion on 13 May 2014.
+Joachim Löw called up Mustafi to the Germany national squad for a friendly match against Chile in February 2014, he made his full international debut in a friendly match against Poland, playing the full 90 minutes of a goalless draw at the Volksparkstadion on 13 May 2014.

 Mustafi was selected in Germany's 30-man provisional squad before the 2014 FIFA World Cup by Löw.
 After initially not making the squad for the finals, he was subsequently nominated as the replacement for the injured Marco Reus.
 He appeared as a substitute in Germany's opening World Cup game against Portugal, coming on in the 73rd minute in place of Mats Hummels to win his second cap.

 In the team's second match, he again came on as a substitute, replacing Jérôme Boateng at half time against Ghana.
 He was selected to start at right-back in Germany's round of 16 match against Algeria, but was substituted in the 70th minute for Sami Khedira due to an injury in his left thigh.
 It was later confirmed by the DFB that Mustafi would take no further part in the World Cup due to the torn fibre muscle.

 Mustafi was also called up for UEFA Euro 2016.
 In Germany's opening match against Ukraine in Lille, he headed a delivery from Toni Kroos to open a 2–0 win.
 That was his first goal for Germany.
 He was also part of their squad that won the 2017 FIFA Confederations Cup in Russia, but was omitted from the following year's World Cup in the same country due to a poor season with Arsenal.
+So his 20th international appearance from October 2017 was eventually his last one.

+During this time, Mustafi was a part of a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Mustafi featured as the sixth of sixteen minifigures in the collection.

 Personal life

 Mustafi is an ethnic Albanian from Gostivar, North Macedonia.
 He was born and grew up in Germany and holds both Albanian and German citizenship.
 Mustafi is a practising Muslim.
 In July 2016, he married Albanian model Vjosa Kaba in Gostivar.
-The couple has a daughter, Noemi (born in July 2017), and a son, Amar (born in January 2019).
+The couple have a daughter, Noemi (born in July 2017), and a son, Amar (born in January 2019).